bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/web-service-call-activity.rst

 Port
    Selects the Port of the Web Service.
-The Port mainly defines the protocol that is used (e.g. SOAP, SOAP 1.2, HTTP).
+The Port mainly defines the protocol that is used (e.g., SOAP, SOAP 1.2, HTTP).

 Operation
    Selects the Operation of the Web Service.
 Calls to this operation